Syllabus

 This unit will be devoted to exploring some of the limitations and conundrums, both legal and practical, which arise out of the assignment of “personhood” to the corporation and how does the law deal with them.

-In this section of the course we consider the parameters by which corporations become obligated or incur liability (criminally or civilly), given that they are not “flesh and blood” but have the rights of “an individual of full capacity”.
-The first assignment will be due at the end of this Unit.
+In this section of the course, we consider the parameters by which corporations become obligated or incur liability (criminally or civilly), given that they are not “flesh and blood” but have the rights of “an individual of full capacity”.

 In this unit the general structure of the board/ management-shareholder relationship and, in particular, how and to what extent management is subject to the direction of, and accountable to, the shareholders will be considered.
 These issues involve investigations of the nature of the corporate constitution and the internal architecture contemplated as the norm by corporate law.
 The extent to which, by contract or otherwise, that architecture may be modified will also be considered.